 About the Program

-Half of the world's fastest growing economies are in Africa.
-High population growth rates and rapid urbanization make Africa a new frontier for international trade and investment.
-Democratic governments are taking root.
+High economic and population growth rates and rapid urbanization make Africa a new frontier for international trade and investment.
+Democratic governments are taking root in some places.
 Nonetheless, profound poverty remains, repressive regimes persist, and elections frequently have only a veneer of legitimacy.
-Ethnicity, religion, and disputes over access to water and land fuel conflicts that challenge new democracies and potentially feed the growth of terrorism.
+Ethnicity, religion, and disputes over access to water, land, and other resources fuel conflicts and terrorist movements that challenge government authority.

 The Africa program produces Africa in Transition, a blog that focuses on African political and security issues.
 The program hosts three roundtable series: "Africa Strategic Opportunities," "Political Transitions in Africa," and "U.S. Strategic African Partners."
 The program’s senior fellows regularly lecture students, brief those in government, business, civil society, and the media, and publish op-eds, articles, and books related to Africa.